aliekins/SATProject/README.md

 ## Experiments
 This slightly strange experiment.
 But since I would like to fix my constraints so that they do not have flaws, I will try to do an evaluation of when the logic is broken.

+The results are within the example files listed above
+ - `w` next to input means that the programs compiled output was correct
+ - `returns "UNSATISFIABLE"` means that the program nonogram.py collected incorrect result (inefficient_nonogram.py was correct in all cases, but time of computing was exponentially getting worse)
+ - `expected output` is followed by `output` means that the solution provided was incorrect, both are inculded
+ - `missplaces*` denotes the small incorrectness of the code, where the logic was broken by maximum of two rows/cols
+ - `gets killed` means that the program never finished compiling

+Overall the results are not ultimately conclusive, since for example simetry is an issue only sometimes, while other times it is computed correctly.
+The size of the grid, of course, becomes an issue pretty soon, however non-complex grids of larger sizes are still solved, while some 4x4 are not.
+The issue, I believe, lies within column constraints and their exact encoding.
+Frequency of issue `returns "UNSATISFIABLE"` , when the grid in fact has solution, might indicate that there is too many constraints.
+However, once I tried to simplfy them, it was not constrictive enough.

 ### Sources and References
 [^1]: https://liacs.leidenuniv.nl/~kosterswa/buffalo.pdf